PowerPointLabs/PowerPointLabs-Website/_posts/documentation/2014-03-31-effects-lab.md

 ### Make Transparent

 As its name implies, Make Transparent turns the selected image or shape slightly transparent.
-This can be used to fade an image for use in the background of a slide, or to use a shape as an overlay to draw attention to a part of the slide.
+This can be used to fade an image for use in the background of a slide - something which can't ordinarily be easily done in PowerPoint itself - or to use a shape as an overlay to draw attention to a part of the slide.

 For example, we'd like to use this image as the background for the title slide; as is, though, there isn't enough contrast between it and the title.